MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-Windows-Binary-Script-Options.md

+---
+title:   Setup Windows binary script
+author:    chrisbasoglu
+date:    03/31/2017
+ms.author:   cbasoglu
+ms.date:   03/31/2017
+ms.custom:   cognitive-toolkit
+ms.topic:   get-started-article
+ms.service:  Cognitive-services
+ms.devlang:   NA
+---

+# Setup Windows binary script

 ## CNTK binary installation script options

 The Windows binary installations script can be run with several options to adapt the installation to your specific needs.
-Standard usage of the script is explained [here](./Setup-Windows-Binary-Script).
+Standard usage of the script is explained [here](./Setup-Windows-Binary-Script.md).
 On this page we will explain the optional installation options.

 **Note:** If you have an existing Anaconda environment that you want to install CNTK to, take a look at the AnacondaBasePath option below.